College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > FAQ

 Please note: Transcripts must be sent directly to Admission; transcripts sent to you and forwarded will not be accepted.

-All students enrolled half-time (four graduate credit hours) or more, and born after January 1, 1957 must have reported their immunization status to the Office of the University Registrar (via DePaul Central).
+All on-campus students enrolled half-time (four graduate credit hours) or more, and born after January 1, 1957 must have reported their immunization status to the Office of the University Registrar (via DePaul Central).
 By law, DePaul must prevent students from registering after their first term if proof of immunization is not provided.

 You can find more information about which immunizations are required and how to submit proof of immunization by reviewing the immunization requirements.